American High-Income Trust®

 - Growth-oriented investors seeking to diversity their holdings into income-producing investments

-The fund's primary investment objective is to provide a high level of current income.
+The fund's primary investment objective is to provide you with a high level of current income.
 Its secondary investment objective is capital appreciation.

 - Began operations: 2/19/88